 Approximately 40 public library authorities were approached in order to obtain a representative sample of UK public library users in different types of library administration: county councils, city councils, urban and rural areas.
-Eight were selected and used for the sample.
-These are listed in Table 3.
+Eight local authorities were selected as the sample for recruiting participants and are listed in Table 3.